Jayyhk/BackupScheduler/README.md

 ## Additional Notes

-Images used in the application are included in the "icons" folder.
+Images used in the application are included in the "icons" folder in the "config" folder.

 Feel free to open an issue if you spot a bug and customize and enhance the application according to your needs.
 Happy backing up!